 The Organization follows accounting standards set by the Financial Accounting Standards Board, commonly referred to as the "FASB."
-The FASB sets GAAP which the Organization follows to ensure the financial condition, results of operations, and cash flows are consistently reported.
 References to GAAP issued by the FASB in these footnotes are to the FASB Accounting Standards Codification ("ASC").

 The financial statements are prepared on the accrual basis under ASC 958-205 Not-for-Profit Entities, Presentation of Financial Statements.
 The Organization is required to report information regarding its financial position and activities according to two classes of net assets: net assets without donor restrictions and net assets with donor restrictions.
 In addition, the Organization is required to present a statement of cash flows.